0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Veritasium - I Hacked My Friend's Phone to Show How Easy It Is.md

 ---
 author: Veritasium
+aliases:
-aliases: [I Hacked My Friend's Phone to Show How Easy It Is]
+  - I Hacked My Friend's Phone to Show How Easy It Is
-tags: [readwise/articles]
+tags:
+  - readwise/articles
 url: https://www.youtube.com/watch?v=wVyu7NB7W6Y
-date: 2024-09-25
+created: 2024-09-25
 ---
 # I Hacked My Friend's Phone to Show How Easy It Is